By DAVID KOENIG and MICHELLE CHAPMAN

 “We struggle to understand how JetBlue can believe” that the Justice Department or a court would let JetBlue strike a deal with American, then buy Spirit, eliminating the nation’s largest low-cost airline, the Spirit board said in a letter to JetBlue directors.

-Shares of Miramar, Florida-based Spirit sank more than 9%.
-New York-based JetBlue’s stock gained nearly 3%, while shares of Denver-based Frontier fell 4%.
+Shares of Miramar, Florida-based Spirit sank nearly 10% in midday trading.
+New York-based JetBlue’s stock gained slightly, while shares of Denver-based Frontier fell 4%.

 The development was a reversal from last month, when Spirit said that after speaking with financial and legal advisers, its directors believed JetBlue’s offer could “reasonably” turn out to be the better of the two deals.